TsukiGva2/sxript/README.md

 ### Numerical Operators

-Arithmetic operations are defined as one-character symbols ``` ! ^ * / % + - ``` that embed between on two base-ten numbers (or rarely, one number) to produce a result of double precision.
-Operators are regarded in strict descending order - no two operators are of equal precedence.
+Numerical expressions are defined as one-character operators ``` ! ^ * / % + - ``` as embedded between on two base-ten numbers (or rarely, one number) to produce a numerical result of double precision.
+Operators are treated in strict descending order as listed - no two operators are of equal precedence.
 The body result of a numerical operation is always prefixed with a sign ```+```, or ```-```, and suffixed with a decimal remainder, even if ```.0```.
 Expressions containing multiple operators are evaluated recursively.

 ### Operator Reduction